-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Thursday, November 5, 2015.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Thursday, November 5, 2015.

 Buying an Arizona company requires a great deal of due diligence to ensure that all legal and business issues are explored.
 In many cases, it is necessary to rely on the seller to receive a good portion of that information.
 When it is later discovered that the seller may have committed fraud by not providing accurate information or omitted relevant details all together, it may be necessary to file business litigation in order to come to some resolution.